arangodb/arangodb/README.md

 Other features of ArangoDB include:

-- **Schema-free schemata** let you combine the space efficiency of MySQL with the performance power of NoSQL
 - Use a **data-centric microservices** approach with ArangoDB Foxx and fuse your application-logic and database together for maximal throughput
 - JavaScript for all: **no language zoo**, you can use one language from your browser to your back-end
-- ArangoDB is **multi-threaded** - exploit the power of all your cores
 - **Flexible data modeling**: model your data as combination of key-value pairs, documents or graphs - perfect for social relations
-- Free **index choice**: use the correct index for your problem, be it a skip list or a fulltext search
-- Configurable **durability**: let the application decide if it needs more durability or more performance
+- Different **storage engines**: ArangoDB provides a storage engine for mostly in-memory operations and an alternative storage engine based on RocksDB which handle datasets that are much bigger than RAM.
 - **Powerful query language** (AQL) to retrieve and modify data
 - **Transactions**: run queries on multiple documents or collections with optional transactional consistency and isolation
 - **Replication** and **Sharding**: set up the database in a master-slave configuration or spread bigger datasets across multiple servers
+- Configurable **durability**: let the application decide if it needs more durability or more performance
+- **Schema-free schemata** let you combine the space efficiency of MySQL with the performance power of NoSQL
+- Free **index choice**: use the correct index for your problem, be it a skiplist or a fulltext search
+- ArangoDB is **multi-threaded** - exploit the power of all your cores
 - It is **open source** (Apache License 2.0)

 For more in-depth information read the [design goals of ArangoDB](https://www.arangodb.com/2012/03/07/avocadodbs-design-objectives)